DEV-learn-co-curriculum/kaitlin-test-quiz/README.md

-# kaitlin-test-quiztest
+# kaitlin-test-quiz
 ???

-# Quiz about Kaitlin Vignali
+# Quiz about Kaitlin

-?: What was the name of Kaitlin's first doge?
+?: What was the name of Kaitlin's first dog?

 ( ) Buddy
 ( ) Puddles
 ( ) Sweetie
 ( ) Pineapple
 (X) Sandy
-( ) Sassafrass

 ?: What are Kaitlin's favorite foods?
-Yummm

 [ ] Raisins
 [X] Pizza